appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ---
 **Example 2:** if the data retrieved from the query is not in the desired format, you can use JavaScript to transform it before passing it to the Table widget.

-1. Fetch data from the [sample API](/core-concepts/connecting-to-data-sources/authentication#sample-api) `users` using the following URL:
+1. Fetch data from the sample **users** API using the following URL:

 ```
 https://mock-api.appsmith.com/users?page=1